 I am always interested to hear from those wishing to join the choir, and we currently have vacancies for sopranos, tenors and basses.
 Rehearsals take place on Thursday evenings at 7pm, and Michael’s sense of humour means that serious practice is interspersed with jokes and lots of laughter.
 If you would like to know more about the choir please contact me by email or on 07961172904.

-We also host a small number of concerts in the church every year.
-Details of scheduled concerts can be found in the calendar.
+We also host a small number of concerts by outside musicians in the church every year.